bsmith89/longev-mgen/doc/submission.md

-Based on the characterization of genes and genomic regions with a role in starch utilization in the closely related genus _Bacteroides_, it is plausible that an alpha-amylase localized to the outer membrane (OM) may be common to starch utilizing bacteria in the order Bacteroidales [@Shipman1999].
+Based on the characterization of genes and genomic regions with a role in starch utilization in the closely related genus _Bacteroides_, it is plausible that an &alpha;-amylase localized to the outer membrane (OM) may be common to starch utilizing bacteria in the order Bacteroidales [@Shipman1999].
-Indeed, B1-A and B1-B both have three genes predicted to code for GH13 containing, OM-localized lipoproteins (B1A_01660, B1A_01692, B1A_02267 in B1-A and B1B_01504, B1B_01538, B1B_02118 in B1-B),
+Indeed, B1A and B1B both have three genes predicted to code for GH13 containing, OM-localized lipoproteins (B1A_01660, B1A_01692, B1A_02267 in B1A and B1B_01504, B1B_01538, B1B_02118 in B1B),
-each in a separate PUL (see Figure 2).
+each in a separate PUL (see [@Fig:puls]).
-While it also includes members without this activity, GH13 is the most common family of alpha-amylases [@Janecek2014].
+While it also includes members without this activity, GH13 is the most common family of &alpha;-amylases [@Janecek2014].
-These genomic regions also possess additional genes with carbohydrate-active domains that are expected to interact with alpha-glucans.
+These genomic regions also possess additional genes with carbohydrate-active domains that are expected to interact with &alpha;-glucans.

 ![
-**Figure 2**:
-Diagrams of several Sus-like PULs in B1A, B1B, B2, B3, B. thetaiotaomicron,
+Diagrams of Sus-like PULs in B1A, B1B, B2, B3, _B. thetaiotaomicron_,
-and B. ovatus.
+and _B. ovatus_.
-Operons are labeled with the genome name, contig identifier, and nucleotide coordinates.
+Regions are labeled with the genome name, contig identifier, and nucleotide coordinates.
-ORFs are depicted as arrows pointed 5’ to 3’ along the coding sequence, and colors indicate homology to genes and domains known to participate in either starch or dextran utilization.
+ORFs are depicted as arrows pointed 5' to 3' along the coding sequence, and colors indicate homology to genes and domains known to participate in either starch or dextran utilization.